vijayaragavanr18/vervathon-24/README.md

 ## Submission Instruction:
   1. Fork this repository
-  2. Create a folder with your Team Name and your problem statement number
+  2. Create a folder with your Team Name,Team leader name and your problem statement number
   3. Upload all the code and necessary files in the created folder
   4. Upload a **README.md** file in your folder with the below mentioned informations.
   5. Generate a Pull Request with your Team Name.
-(Example: submission-XYZ_team-1)
+(Example: XYZ_Adhi_1)

 ## README.md must consist of the following information: